cometbft/cometbft/spec/abci/abci++_app_requirements.md

-In other words, if `Commit` for a block H has not been executed and CometBFT crashed, the application should not persist and rely on any state stored between the `Commit` for H - 1 and
+In other words, if `Commit` for a block H has not been executed and CometBFT crashed, the application should not have persisted and relied on any state between the `Commit` for H - 1 and
 H.

 If the app succesfully committed block H, then `last_block_height = H` and `last_block_app_hash = <hash returned by Commit for block H>`.
 If the app